-Browse our collection of aviator sunglasses and discover why this iconic shape has remained at the forefront of the fashion industry for more than 70 years.
-You’ll find a wide variety of durable aviators, from sleek metal styles to thick-rimmed sunglasses made of lustrous acetate, a plant-based plastic prized for its rich color saturation properties.
+Browse our collection of aviator sunglasses and eyeglasses and discover why this iconic shape has remained at the forefront of the fashion industry for more than 70 years.
+You’ll find a wide variety of durable aviators, from sleek metal styles to thick-rimmed glasses and sunglasses made of lustrous acetate, a plant-based plastic prized for its rich color saturation properties.
 Explore a variety of classic and contemporary silhouettes for men and women from designer brands like Prada, Versace, Gucci, and more.

 The first aviator sunglasses were made for pilots in 1936.
 At that time, flight capabilities were advancing rapidly, but pilots' gear was stallingtheir goggles weren’t up to the job.
 So Bausch & Lomb developed sunglasses that wouldn't fog up like goggles, offered a more comfortable and stylish fit, and featured lenses that were dark or mirrored to block more light.
 Like the original goggles, these new sunglasses had large, teardrop-shaped lenses that offered maximum coverage around each eye.
 Originally called “Anti-Glares,” they were branded “Ray-Ban” upon their release since they sought to ‘banish’ the sun’s harsh ‘rays.’

 The thin, wire-framed sunglasses evolved through the years as new makers began to put their own spin on the look.
 Randolph Engineering took over the military contract in the 1980s, and countless designer brands began to release their own aviators, as not only sunglasses, but eyeglasses as well.
 Thick plastic frames and shield-style aviators emerged, as did tinted lenses and various frame finishes.

 Aviators have been a mainstay in celebrity fashion for more than 50 years.
 Since they first appeared, aviators have never really gone out of style.